An Algorithm for the Assignment Game Beyond Additive Valuations: Proofs for Section

 We next prove Lemma \ref{lem:M1_independence_oracle}, and show that an independence oracle for $M_B$ can be implemented efficiently.
 The oracle, described formally in Algorithm \ref{alg:M1_ind}, proceeds as follows.
-Let $E\subseteq W({\mathcal T})$ be the input set and $\mu'$ be obtained by restricting the many-to-many projection $\mu$ of $\nu$ to edges in $\mathcal T$, where $(\nu,p)$ is the current partially stable outcome.
+Let $E\subseteq W({\mathcal T})$ be the input set and $\mu'$ be obtained by restricting the one-to-many projection $\mu$ of $\tau$ to edges in $\mathcal T$, where $(\tau,p)$ is the current partially stable outcome.
 Using Lemma \ref{lem:MB_matroid}, we show that $\mu'$ is a basis of $M_B$.
 The main idea is to use the exchange property (Lemma~\ref{lem:basis_exchange}) to iteratively replace in $\mu'$ a buyer-item pair $(i,j)\in E\setminus \mu'$ with a buyer-item pair $(i',j') \in \mu'\setminus E$.
 If this exchange is possible, the algorithm updates $\mu'$ and repeats until $E$ is contained in the basis $\mu'$ (line \ref{alglin:M1_ind:update_mu'}), thus showing that $E$ is independent.
 If there is no such exchange, the algorithm concludes that $E$ is not independent, and terminates (line \ref{alglin:M1_ind:return_false}).
+In the proof of the correctness of Algorithm~\ref{alglin:M1_ind:endwhile}, we are going to use extensively the alternative definition of ${\cal J_B}$ given in~\eqref{eq:J-B} and the related notions introduced in the proof of Lemma~\ref{lem:MB_matroid}.

-\begin{proof}[Proof of Lemma \ref{lem:M1_independence_oracle}] We first claim that $\mu' = \{(\text{buy}(k), j)\mid (k,j)\in\nu\cap \mathcal T\}$ (as defined in line 1 of Algorithm~\ref{alg:M1_ind}) is a basis of $M_B$.
-To see this, we can write using the definitions of $u^*$, $v^*$, and $\tilde v$ that
+\begin{proof}{Proof of Lemma \ref{lem:M1_independence_oracle}} We first claim that $\mu' = \{(\text{buy}(k), j)\mid (k,j)\in\tau\cap \mathcal T\}$ (as defined in line 1 of Algorithm~\ref{alg:M1_ind}) is a basis of $M_B$.
+To see this, we can write using the definitions of $u^*$, $v^*$, $\hat \mu$, and $\tilde v$ that